Allergy count: understanding the impact of environmental allergens

 The allergy count can vary significantly depending on the time of year and local environmental conditions.
 For example, pollen counts tend to be highest during the spring and fall when plants are in bloom or releasing seeds.
 In contrast, mold spore counts may peak during warm, humid weather or after heavy rainfall when mold growth is most active.

-See also article Allergy nose: understanding symptoms, causes, and management
+See also article Allergy for sun: understanding sun allergy and how to manage it

 Impact on allergy sufferers